The Bounty Hunter (1954 film): Cast

-Blonde Delores Dorn fights brunette Marie Windsor in this foreign language movie poster.
+Blonde Delores Dorn fights brunette Marie Windsor in this Italian poster for the film.

 Production notes

 Critics responded favorably to DeToth's skills as a director, especially his ability to seamlessly integrate 3-D effects into the picture as well as for his long tracking shots filmed on location.
 Unlike other films of the early 50s that were shot in color, The Bounty Hunters color photography still shows well to more modern audiences.

 Winston Miller's screenplay included notable dialogue such as Kipp explaining that one reason he was a bounty hunter rather than a lawman was that he could enforce the law but didn't have to "to break up fights or throw drunks in jail."
 When asked by the town sheriff why he became a bounty hunter, Kipp counts his cash reward, replying, "I'm counting the reasons."
-Another scene features Julie, whose father is a doctor, criticizing Kipp's gun in comparison to her father's medical instruments, saying it's not a “stethoscope”, causing Kipp to caustically remark, “No, but properly used it can be very good for the human race.”
+Another scene features Julie, whose father is a doctor, criticizing Kipp's gun in comparison to her father's medical instruments, saying it's not a "stethoscope", causing Kipp to caustically remark, "No, but properly used it can be very good for the human race."

 Near the movie's conclusion, Julie and Alice fight over a gun.
 Although much of the fight was omitted from the film's final edit, pre-release publicity promoted it as a fight where "blonde Dolores Dorn and brunette Marie Windsor stage their own hair-pulling, scratching, swinging scrimmage."
 DeToth allegedly filmed the scene in one take, without a rehearsal, and encouraged the women to actually fight each other.
 At the end of the fight, both women were covered with dirt and perspiration.
 One reviewer noted that the studio described it as one of the most "fiercely fought" fights between two women ever filmed.

 Contemporary critics have pointed out that Kipp's marriage to Julie, played by Dolores Dorn, who was 36 years his junior, seems unusual to current movie audiences.
 The Bounty Hunter was Dorn's screen debut.